YichaoOU/HemTools/docs/content/Bioinformatics_tools/bcl2fastq.rst

 Manually reverse complement R2 index
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases, (possible sequencer differences?), users have to manually get revcomp seq of R2 index.
+In some sequencer, e.g., miniseq or Nextseq, users have to manually get revcomp seq of R2 index.
 So in this case, you can use http://arep.med.harvard.edu/labgc/adnan/projects/Utilities/revcomp.html to get a list of revcomp sequences and copy and replace old index.
 Upload new sample sheet csv to HPC and run:

 .. code:: bash